MBA90/springbootapp/README.md

 # Springbootapp
-This project was initiated to build spring boot application to  using the following spring freamwork.
+This project was initiated to build spring boot application using the following spring framework.

 ## What i wanted to achieve in this project ?
 Building application that's exposed web-service end-point to end user, where the information send in HTTP requests is going to be stored in database.